 FullStop to harassment

 One of the reasons we wanted to run this campaign was the fact that a lot of harassment and bullying isn't overt.
 Sometimes it's really just thoughtlessness or plain old meanness.
-Like making people feel they are not part of the team, just because they don't conform to our way of doing things.
+Like making people feel they are not welcome because of their sexuality.
 It's a form of harassment and the University and SRC have joined forces to put a FullStop to bullying and harassment on Campus.

 Our Dignity at Work and Study policy is simple: